Joseph Spencer: Early life

-Spencer was born in East Haddam, Connecticut.
+Spencer was born in East Haddam, Connecticut Colony.
 Spencer was the son of Isaac and Mary (née Selden) Spencer.
 He was the great-grandson of Gerard and Hannah Spencer, who were part of the first settlers of East Haddam in 1662.

 Career

 He was trained as a lawyer and practiced until 1753, when he became a judge.
 He was active in the militia, serving in King George's War and as a Lieutenant Colonel of the Middlesex militia in the French and Indian War.

 By the time the American Revolution began, Spencer had advanced to Brigadier General of Connecticut’s militia, and in April 1775 he led them to support the Siege of Boston as the 2nd Connecticut Regiment.
 In June, when these units were adopted into the national army, he was made a brigadier general in the Continental Army; he was amongst the first eight Continental Army brigadier generals so appointed.

 In 1776, Spencer was promoted to major general in support of William Heath in the Eastern Department.
 The following year his military career became difficult.
 He cancelled a planned attack on British forces in Rhode Island and was censured by the Continental Congress.
-He demanded a court of inquiry and was exonerated, but when the controversy was resolved, he resigned his commission on June 14, 1778.
+He demanded a court of inquiry and was exonerated, but when the controversy was resolved, he resigned his commission on January 14, 1778.

 Spencer first served on the Connecticut Council (or Connecticut State Senate) in 1776.
 Free of military responsibility, the state sent him as a delegate to the Continental Congress in 1779.
 In 1780, he was returned to the council, and served there until his death.
+From 1784 until his death, he was also a judge of the Connecticut Supreme Court of Errors.
 After the Revolutionary War he became eligible for membership in the Society of the Cincinnati of the State of Connecticut.